UPPMAX/HPC-python/docs/ml.rst

         .. code-block:: sh

             #!/bin/bash
-            # Remember to change this to your own project ID after the course!
+            # Remember to change this to your own project ID!
             #SBATCH -A hpc2nXXXX-YYY
             # We are asking for 5 minutes
             #SBATCH --time=00:05:00
             # The following two lines splits the output in a file for any errors and a file for other output.
             #SBATCH --error=job.%J.err
             #SBATCH --output=job.%J.out
-            # Asking for one K80
+            # Asking for one V100
-            #SBATCH --gres=gpu:k80:1
+            #SBATCH --gres=gpu:V100:1

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1